-some time ago when my children started to us the computer, i hunted around for a replacement shell for windows that could function as a simple launcher.
+Some time ago when my children started to use the computer, I hunted around for a replacement shell for Windows that could function as a simple launcher.

 why is the start menu still visible?

 KidsMenu is designed to work as a replacement shell.
 Features such as not showing a start menu will not work when run as a normal application.

 KidsMenu is designed to allow young children to use the computer unsupervised.